 Prehistory of the Steppes

-PIE dialect, ancestral to the Indo-Iranian and possibly the
+represented an ancient eastern PIE dialect, ancestral to the Indo-Iranian, Balto-Slavic, Anatolian, and Tokharian languages.

-proto-Indo-Iranians would also move eastward and develop the
+proto-Indo-Iranians in particular would move eastward and be primarily responsible for the development of the

 extensive Yamna culture (~3600).
 The Yamna culture would absorb much

-the Caucasus, developed the Maykop culture (~3700 bc), which thrived
+the Caucasus, and developed the Maykop culture (~3700 bc), which thrived

-into Anatolia to become the Hittites and their
+eventually move into Anatolia to become the Hittites and their

-In the following millenium, we see several bronze age cultures
+In the following millenium, we see several bronze age Indo-Iranian cultures

-develop in the area: the Catacomb culture (~2800 bc) in the Ukraine;
+develop in the Pontic steppe: the Catacomb culture (~2800 bc) in the Ukraine;

 the Poltavka culture (~2700 bc) in the Volga valley; and, north of